alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_or_add_data.md

 # Harvest or add data

-You can publish datasets to data.gov.uk by:
+You can publish datasets to the data.gov.uk directory by:

 * using software to [harvest datasets](harvest_data/#harvest-data)
 * [adding datasets manually](add_data/#add-data-manually)